UoA-eResearch/vmhandbook/README.md

 ├── _doclinux       # A Jekyll collection for Linux VM FAQs ├── _docwindows     # A Jekyll collection for Windows VM FAQs ├── _includes       # Overwritten parts of the template
-├── _layouts        # Overwritten layouts of the template
 ├── _site           # Jekyll outputs
 ├── assets          # Static files like images, JS/CSS files.
 └── index.md        # Home page